Founding Teacher

 Author of the acclaimed book The Art of Practicing: A Guide to Making Music from the Heart, pianist Madeline Bruser is a Juilliard graduate who has trained in mindfulness disciplines for over 45 years.
 She has performed as soloist with the San Francisco and Denver Symphony Orchestras and has taught workshops at the Juilliard School and other conservatories throughout the U.S. and Canada.

-Ms. Bruser formed The Art of Practicing Institute in 2002 in order to train performers and teachers in her revolutionary approach to practice and performance, for the benefit of future generations of musicians and their audiences.
+Ms. Bruser formed The Art of Practicing Institute in 2002 in order to train performers and teachers in her transformative approach to practice and performance, for the benefit of future generations of musicians and their audiences.

 Certified Teachers